American Bar Association: Commissions

 The ABA's Commission on Sexual Orientation and Gender Identity was established in 2007.

 The ABA's Criminal Justice Section, specifically the Corrections Committee, focuses on the United States Criminal Justice System and its surrounding laws, policies, and structure.
 The Corrections Committee "is pushing to provide greater assistance ... for those reentering society" from prison by pushing law schools and state bar associations to provide opportunities for law students to represent prisoners reentering society.

 In 2017, the ABA's Commission on Women in the Profession released "A Current Glance at Women in the Law", providing research about the status of women in the American legal profession.
 The report showed a 6 percent increase in women attorneys over the last decade, with women currently making up 36 percent of the legal profession.
 Law schools award 47.3 percent of J.D.s to women, which has been consistent for the past 10 years.
 In private practice law firms, women make up less than 22 percent of partners, a 4.2 percent increase over the last 10 years.
 In the last decade, there has been a significant growth rate of women in the role of general counsel in Fortune 500 companies, but still women only represent 24.8 percent of Fortune 500 general counsels.
-Since 2003, the Commission on Women in the Profession also supported quantitative and qualitative research (conducted by NORC at the University of Chicago researcher Mandy Sha) on the experiences of Hispanic, African-American, Native American, and Asian American women in the legal profession and produced a toolkit in 2014 to assist bar associations, law firms, and corporations.
+Since 2003, the Commission on Women in the Profession has also supported quantitative and qualitative research (conducted by NORC at the University of Chicago researcher Mandy Sha) on the experiences of Hispanic, African-American, Native American, and Asian American women in the legal profession, and produced a toolkit in 2014 to assist bar associations, law firms, and corporations.